griffithlab/pVACtools/docs/index.rst

   lead to division by 0 errors when calculating the fold change.
 In this situation we now set the fold change to ``inf`` (infinity).
-- Previously the ``--maximum-transcript-support-level`` threshold was not getting propagated to the main pipeline step correctly, resulting in errors in the transcript support level filter.
+- Previously the ``--maximum-transcript-support-level`` threshold was not getting propagated to the main pipeline steps correctly, resulting in errors in the transcript support level filter.
 - There was a bug in the multithreading logic that would result in certain steps getting executed more than once, which in turn would lead to